bplociennik/bplociennik.com/content/post/django-elasticsearch-dsl-celery-signal.md

         )
 {{< /highlight >}}

-Our signal class `CelerySignalProcessor` will be trigger based on this what do we put inside [setup()](https://github.com/django-es/django-elasticsearch-dsl/blob/540ed3580d97c7cb6d2eb0fc52ae1c9485c97b15/django_elasticsearch_dsl/signals.py#L82) method.
+Our signal class `CelerySignalProcessor` will be trigger based on what do we put inside [setup()](https://github.com/django-es/django-elasticsearch-dsl/blob/540ed3580d97c7cb6d2eb0fc52ae1c9485c97b15/django_elasticsearch_dsl/signals.py#L82) method.

 Inheriting from `RealTimeSignalProcessor` class will listen for `post_save`, `post_delete`, `m2m_changed` and `pre_delete` by default, but in this case, I'm going to use `post_save` only.

-Every time that model instance will be changed `handle_save` method will delay the celery task for us.
+Every time that model instance is changed `handle_save` method will delay the celery task for us.

 ### **tasks.py**